 Steam Plant Redevelopment Opens a New Window.

-On April 24, 2019, the Agency Board (City Council) directed the Agency Director (City Manager) to enter into negotiations with the development team led by Mark Miksis and Mark Frohnmayer for the redevelopment of the Steam Plant.
-The team proposes to save and adaptively re-use the Steam Plant, transforming it into an iconic community destination that connects people with downtown and the Willamette River.
+On April 24, 2019, the City's Urban Renewal Agency directed the Agency Director to enter negotiations with the development team led by Mark Miksis and Mark Frohnmayer, Dream Plant, for the redevelopment of the Steam Plant.
+The Dream Plant team proposes to save and adaptively re-use the Steam Plant, transforming it into an iconic community destination that connects people with downtown and the Willamette River.

 The Agency Board approved terms for the sale and redevelopment of the Steam Plant on January 26, 2022, to the Dream Plant team (click here to view the work session materials and webcast).
 The terms included the use of Urban Renewal funds for asbestos abatement, systems development charges, and permit fees to support the project (estimated at $1.5 million).
 The Dream Plant team estimates that even after accounting for the Urban Renewal funds and their other sources of investment funds, the planned redevelopment has a remaining financial gap, which as of a year ago was estimated at over $5 million, due to significant cost escalations that impact the project feasibility.
 Staff continues to work with the Dream Plant team to identify funding for this gap, although at this time, both parties have exhausted all known potential leads for funding sources that could meaningfully reduce the gap including an unsuccessful request for funding from the state legislature.